Takashiidobe/notes/src/books/the-daily-stoic/january.md

 > EPICTETUS, ENCHIRIDION, 1.1--2

-That which we can control are free, able to do the right thing, while that which we can\'t control cannot.
-We only decide how we see events outside of our purview, which ultimately lets us decide what is and isn\'t just.
+That which we can control are free, able to do the right thing, while that which we can't control cannot.
+We only decide how we see events outside of our purview, which ultimately lets us decide what is and isn't just.

 ## January 10th